 Minimizes Serious Falls

-This datapoint indicates the percentage of long-term care residents that have sustained a fall which resulted in major injury.
-We use this statistic in computing our nursing grades.
+This figure tells you the percentage of long-term residents who experienced falls which resulted in major injury.
+This is one of the statistics we use in computing nursing ratings.

 Minimizes Urinary Tract Infections